Amber-Robeck/employeeTracker/README.md

  ## Description

     Welcome to my Employee tracker!
 This application was created with Node.js using the built in package Inquirer (for collecting user input).
+This application also uses mySQL and mySQL2 package and is using console.table package to show tables in the command line!
 This application is ran from the back-end and does not have a deployed page however, it can be ran on the command line!